 Research Summary

 The Innovation: This project reimagines institutional culture by embedding an “Ethos of Care” into the academic experience.
 By adapting existing research-backed frameworks into scalable training, workshops, and collaborative models, it creates actionable pathways for individuals and institutions to prioritize care as a driver of innovation and success.
+The work seeks to disrupt embedded power imbalances and enhance policies and practices at the organizational-level, as a way to shift academic culture away from hyper-competition and isolation and instead center empathy, belonging, and mutual support.
+In other words, the ethos of care framework recognizes how institutions are made of both systems and structures, as well as hearts and minds.

 Community and Industry Impact